yosoyelfede/CV2Web/SETUP.md

 3. Add it to your `.env.local` file

 ### Supabase Keys
-1. In your Supabase project dashboard
+1. In your Supabase project
 2. Go to Settings > API
 3. Copy the Project URL and anon public key
 4. Add them to your `.env.local` file